ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 ### Step 1: Authentication

-During the authentication step, the Azure Machine Learning Extension that enables intraction with the Azure Machine Learning Studio, part of the **az** command is installed and enabled in the terminal.
+During the authentication step, the Azure Machine Learning Extension that enables interaction with the Azure Machine Learning Studio, part of the **az** command is installed and enabled in the terminal.
 Afterwards, a Service Principal account is created and associated with the specific workspace.
 This step is required when using a personal Azure account.
 However, for this course, the lab envirionment provided by Udacity was used and it did not provide authorisation to create a service principal so this step was skipped.
 This did not affect the fulfilment of the other steps required in the project.

 ### Step 2: Automated ML experiment

 In this step, an Automated ML experiment was created and a compute cluster configured to run the experiment.
 The banking dataset available [here](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) was registered in Azure ML studio and used for the AutoML model configuration and training.
-The experiment was set up by perfoming a sequence of activities as follows:
+The experiment was set up by performing a sequence of activities as follows:

 #### a.
 Upload and Register the Banking Dataset